vuejs/vue-router/docs/en/essentials/named-views.md

 ```

 - `Nav` is just a regular compnonent
-- `UserSettings` is the view comopnent
+- `UserSettings` is the view component
 - `UserEmailsSubscriptions`, `UserProfile`, `UserProfilePreview` are nested view components

 **Note**: _Let's forget about how the HTML/CSS should look like to represent such layout and focus on the components used_